WELCOME TO GWS!

 We thank all parents who are able to make time in their busy schedule to assist in their child's learning!
 Your help and support are greatly appreciated.

 Welcome to Garth Worthington School!
-I’m honored to be the Principal to open our new school!
+I’m honored to be the Principal of our 21st Century school!
 I am looking forward to an exciting and challenging year of learning for our students.
-It is exciting to be part of the 'first times' for our school: for students, staff, parents, and community!

 We are proud to offer a variety of programs and activities that encourage our students to explore their curiosities, and strengthen their skills in math and literacy.
 As we begin our journey of what learning in a 21st century learning environment will be, develop a love of learning that will last beyond these school years, and prepare them for working in a 21st Century society.